 The average Utahn is taxed at a rate of 0.60% for property, a maximum of 5.00% for income and up to 5.95% for sales.
 Compared to the national averages Utah earns a score of good 👍 for property taxes, average for income taxes and average for combined local and state sales tax.
 Quick links to regions of Utah with predicted increasing and decreasing valuations.

-Review the Geographical, Political and Spiritual Regions of Utah
+Review the Geographical, Political and Spiritual Attributes of Utah